What do livestock eat in Tanzania, India and Vietnam? Explore crowd-sourced data

 The FEAST tool and the global data repository are available to anyone working on livestock feeds, and to anyone more generally interested in understanding the livestock sector in low-and middle-income countries.
 The data is free to use, and contributions are also welcome!

 As well as these high level visualisations, further data visualisations have been developed on the FEAST data repository hosted by ILRI.
-This site also allows flexible download of the raw data in a range of formats.
+This site also allows users to flexibly download the raw data in a range of formats.

 - Explore the FEAST Visualisation